Red rock ending view of the Boynton Canyon trail

-If you do intend on visiting Sedona in the summer, there are numerous shorter, flatter, & shadier hikes which offer many of the same gorgeous red rock views as the longer more intense trails.
+If you do intend on visiting in the summer, there are numerous shorter, flatter, & shadier hikes which offer many of the same gorgeous red rock views as the longer more intense trails.
 Planning accordingly and setting out early in the day will ensure that you can take in the wonders of this incredible area without risking dehydration and heat exhaustion.

 1. Fay Canyon

 Fay Canyon is my top hiking choice during the summer season.
 Not only is this hike super short and shady with barely any elevation gain, it’s also jam packed with gorgeous red rock views.
 You do not have to sacrifice the big views here.
 Despite the short distance, you will get to enjoy numerous unique rock formations, watch for wildlife (black bears have occasionally been sighted!), and explore the diverse plant life found throughout the Red Rock Secret Wilderness.
 This hike is located about 20 minutes outside of town, however, the drive over to the trailhead is absolutely gorgeous.
+It’s also one of my favorite quiet treks – the tourists usually skip this one.

 If you are up for a bit of challenge and want to see a truly impressive sight, you can take a short side trail to a natural arch formation.
 This detour (unmarked) is located about 1/2 mile into the trail and is definitely worth the extra trek for the unique lookout.